-I'm a mother to a teenage stepson and two daughters, and I'm baking one right now.
+I'm a mother to a teenage stepson, two daughters and an angel baby.
 I am taking one step at a time.

 Being a mother to 3 kids, I absolutely love the time when they are a baby (though I missed the newborn period for my stepson ;)).
 With my newborn still sound asleep in her cradle, I could finally take the time to pen down this article.
 As of now, she is in month 4!
 So to all mothers out there, especially first-time mums, keep track of your baby's development as time flies really fast!

 All You Need to Know About Baby Development in the First Year

 A baby’s first year can go by very quickly.
 In just 12 short months your newborn will undergo numerous changes in that first year.
 They will go from crying little bundles wrapped in a blanket, to a little toddler, who can recognize and respond to the environment around them.

 One thing that is used to track a baby’s development is by using milestones.
 Now, remember every baby is different in the timing of when they will achieve these milestones.
 Some achieve milestones quicker than others.
 There is no need to be concerned, but if you feel that your little one is lagging then it is best to speak to your Pediatrician.
 Another note is that months are measured by the due date, not by birthday.
 For example, if you're little one couldn’t wait and decided to come early, then they could possibly be a month behind in achieving these milestones.